 In reality, all of this muddies the waters.
 The core issue is this: the government, an entity that is supposed to serve the people, is fighting any and all accountability.
 Even as officials balk at transparency, they simultaneously demand a litany of agencies have full, unfettered, and warrantless access to every detail of the lives of private citizens.

 Liberty Nation reports extensively on the depth and breadth of the current surveillance state, and every day it seems there is a new insult to the Fourth Amendment.
 As if the violations are not infuriating enough, these egregious blows to liberty are consistently defended as necessary by government officials who are actively hiding their own machinations against the American people.

 That’s not just hypocrisy; it’s a complete perversion of the government-citizen relationship.

 Privacy for citizens and transparency in the government – that’s how the system is supposed to work.
-The current debacle looks a lot less like a constitutional republic and a lot more like rulers in a kingdom with serfs.We value your comments!
-Please weigh in on our comment section below.
+The current debacle looks a lot less like a constitutional republic and a lot more like rulers in a kingdom with serfs.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com